Stuycs-K/p03-final-10f-maie/README.md

 1. Open a terminal window and clone this repo through ssh by running:
 `git clone git@github.com:Stuycs-K/p03-final-10f-maie.git`

 2. Once this repo is cloned, change to the repo directory:
 `cd p03-final-10f-maie`

 3. Run this in the terminal:
 `make compile`

-3.
-clone this repo, change the cloned repo directory, then run:
-make clean
-make compile

-To run the server:
+4. To run the server:
-./server
+`./server`

-To connect a user, run on a separate terminal:
+5. To connect a user, run the code below on a separate terminal.
+Multiple clients can connect to a server.
-./client
+`./client`

-On the client terminal, you will be prompted to enter a username.
+6. On the client terminal, you will be prompted to enter a username.
+Please enter any username you would like.

-Once a username is entered, clients will be able to send messages to the server to other clients.
+7. Once a username is entered, clients will be able to send messages to the server to other clients.
 Clients will be able to recieve messages from other clients.
+Feel free to start typing.

+8. To disconnect a client from the server, press Ctrl and C.

-If one wishes to view previous chat logs, run this on a separate terminal:
+9. To view the chat log, run this on a separate terminal:
-cat log.txt
+`cat log.txt`

-To reset chat logs:
+10. To reset chat logs:
-make clean
+`make clean`

 How does the user install/compile/run the program.
 (CHANGE THIS!!!!!)
 How does the user interact with this program?
 (CHANGE THIS!!!!!)